Northern Isles: Culture

 The Northern Isles have a rich source of folklore.
 There are many Orcadian tales concerning trows, a form of troll that draws on the islands' Scandinavian connections.
 Local customs in the past included marriage ceremonies at the Odin Stone that forms part of the Stones of Stenness.

 The best known literary figures from modern Orkney are the poet Edwin Muir, the poet and novelist George Mackay Brown and the novelist Eric Linklater.

 Shetland has a strong tradition of local music.
 The Forty Fiddlers was formed in the 1950s to promote the traditional fiddle style, which is a vibrant part of local culture today.
 Notable exponents of Shetland folk music include Aly Bain and the late Tom Anderson and Peerie Willie Johnson.
 Thomas Fraser was a country musician who never released a commercial recording during his life, but whose work has become popular more than 20 years after his untimely death in 1978.

 Language

 The Norn language, formerly spoken in the islands, is descendant of Old Norse brought by the Vikings in the 9th century.
 Since 1468-1469, after Orkney and Shetland were absorbed by the Kingdom of Scotland, Norn gradually began to fade as the influx of Scots-speaking settlers migrated to the islands.
 Norn as such became an extinct language around 1850, after the death of its last-known speaker Walter Sutherland.
 The local dialects of the Scots language, collectively known as Insular Scots, are distinctive and retain strong Nordic influences.

+Main settlements

+List of the main centres of population in the Orkney and Shetland islands as of 2020, with populations of over 500.